Esri/arcgis-maps-sdk-java-samples/scene/calculate-distance/README.md

 1. Create the two graphics and add to graphics overlay.
   - supply each graphic with a `Point`, starting location, and `SimpleMarkerSymbol`
 1. Convert each graphic's point to the Cartesian coordinate system
-1. Create a JavaFX Point3D from the Cartesian x,y,z.
+1. Create a JavaFX Point3D from the Cartesian x,y, and z value.
 1. Then get the distance between each of the JavaFX Point3Ds, `Point3D.distance(Point3D)`.

 ##Features